ZipieWhipie/Lessons/README.md

-A cafe menu made by me!
-It is my third day since I started coding so this is one of my first codes!
+These are my first try out codes!